How often should athletes sprint to get faster? The answer may surprise you.

 Notes:

-* All of the exercises in the lifting sessions would be in the 2-3 set range and the 6-10 rep range.
+* All the exercises in the lifting sessions would be 2 or 3 sets and in the 6 to 10 rep range.

-* No sets would be taken to failure.
-I would tell the sprinter to leave 2 reps in the tank on every single exercise.
+* No sets would reach failure.
+I would tell the sprinter to leave at least two reps in the tank on every single exercise.

-* We would not perform conventional deadlifts, but we could do RDLs since they use lower weights than deadlifts.
+* We won’t do conventional deadlifts in this phase.
+But we can do RDLs since they use lower weights.

 Conclusion